 Buy low, sell high -- that was the scenario for my clients on this gorgeous Tudor.
-They found it languishing on the market over the holidays in 2011, snapped it up with no competition, and sold it four years later at a handsome profit.
+They found it languishing on the market over the holidays, snapped it up with no competition, and sold it four years later at a handsome profit.

 It started with a rare, vacant duplex for two families, followed by a condo conversion, and surprise! -- twins on the way.
 All played a part in the acquisition and subsequent successful re-sale, opening up new pursuits for a growing family.

-My buyer had a very particular need: Clean soil so she can grow food for her nutritional therapy business.
-The five existing lemon trees at this property were a good omen, but our challenge was to figure out how to test the soil -- in time to submit a strong offer.
+My buyer had a very particular need: Sparkling clean soil so she could grow food for her nutritional therapy business.
+The five existing lemon trees in the back yard were bursting with fruit -- a good sign -- but we had to figure out how to test the soil, in advance of submitting a strong offer.

 My buyers were waiting on the front porch when I arrived, already strategizing about how to win this super-special house.
 Originally a boat-building school on the same site as Berkeley's first elementary school, the property was "too unique" for conventional financing.
-My buyers did prevail on offer day in a nail-biting race, and First Republic Bank crafted a loan that sailed through.
+My buyers ultimately prevailed on offer day in a nail-biting race, and First Republic Bank crafted a loan that sailed through.

-Much to the delight of the neighbors, my clients executed an astonishing, meticulous renovation of a decrepit Queen Anne home with great bones.
-Located on an historic block lined with swaying palm trees, the finished product was a record-breaker for the neighborhood.
+Much to the delight of the neighbors, my clients executed a meticulous renovation of a decrepit Queen Anne home with great bones.
+Located on an historic block lined with swaying palm trees, the gorgeous finished product fetched a record-breaking price for the neighborhood.

 The market was hot when my client became the first owner of this new town home, and hotter still when he sold it several years later at a profit.
-Two more listings in the same complex quickly followed, as original owners saw the market's appreciation.
+Two more listings in the same complex quickly followed, as original owners saw the market's appreciation and capitalized on it.

 My buyers wanted views... of the Bay AND the hills.
 How was I going to find the house that had both?
 Fortunately they weren't in a hurry, and one day it was there -- the house with the Bay in front and the canyon in back.
 In addition to the irresistible views, the house had just been re-imagined from a vacation cottage to a thoroughly modern, green, sun-lit home.